MinecraftForge/Documentation/docs/forgedev/index.md

 If you're more of a visual person, cpw has uploaded [a video](https://www.youtube.com/watch?v=yanCpy8p2ZE) explaining very similar steps which will also lead to a working setup.

 !!!
 Note
-    These steps will only work reliably from IDEA version 2016 onwards.
+    These steps will only work reliably from IDEA version 2019 onwards.
 Older versions didn't have the appropriate Gradle support and did not support Forge development workspaces.

  1. Import Forge's `build.gradle` as an IDEA project.
-For this, simply click `File -> Open`, then navigate to your fork's clone and select the `build.gradle` file.
+For this, simply click `Import Project` from the `Welcome to IntelliJ IDEA` splash screen, then select the `build.gradle` file.
-    If a dialog pops up, select "Open as Project".
- 2. In the wizard that follows, make sure that "Create separate module per source set" is checked and that the "Use default gradle wrapper" option is active.
-Confirm the dialog.
- 3. After IDEA is done importing the project and indexing the files, open the Gradle sidebar on the right hand side of your screen
+ 2. After IDEA is done importing the project and indexing the files, run the Gradle setup task.
+Either:
- 4. Open the "forge" project tree, select "Tasks", then "forgegradle" and right click the "Create Forge [setup]" option
- 5. Once the configuration dialog shows up, edit the "tasks" field to contain `clean setup` and add `-Xmx3G -Xms3G` to "VM Options".
-The latter option ensures that the resource intensive decompilation process has enough memory.
- 6. Click "Okay" and run your newly created run configuration.
-This may take a while.
- 7. After the setup task has completed, go once again to the Gradle sidebar and click the "Attach Gradle project" button (the plus icon) at the top
- 8. Navigate to your clone's directory, then open the `projects` directory and double click the `build.gradle` file in there.
-Select "Use gradle wrapper task configuration" in the following dialog and confirm it.
- 9. Import all modules IDEA suggests
- 10. To get access to the project's run configurations, open the `projects` directory in your file explorer and navigate to the `.idea` directory (might be hidden depending on your system).
-Copy the `runConfigurations` directory into `.idea` under your fork's root directory
- 11. Once IDEA recognizes the added configurations, complete the following steps for each one
-     * Change the configuration's module to `<Config>_main` where `<Config>` is the first part of the configuration's name
-     * Change the run directory to `<clone>/projects/run`
+   * tap the CTRL key twice, and type `gradle setup` in the `Run` command window that pops up.
+   * open the Gradle sidebar on the right hand side of your screen, then open the `forge` project tree, select `Tasks`, then `other` and double-click the `setup` task (may also appear as `MinecraftForge[Setup]`.

+You can then run Forge using the `forge_client` gradle task (`Tasks -> fg_runs -> forge_client`): right-click the task and select either `Run` or `Debug` as desired.

 That's all there is to creating a Forge development environment in IntelliJ IDEA.
 However, you won't be able to run the tests and debug mods included in Forge straight away.
 This takes some extra effort.